-All students at MCAD are assigned an advisor to assist them in choosing classes appropriate for their degree programs and personal goals.
+All students are assigned an advisor to assist them in choosing classes appropriate for their degree programs and personal goals.
 When special issues or problems arise, the academic advising staff in the MCAD Student Affairs Office can help students stay on track.

 The MCAD Career Services Office helps students to develop meaningful, satisfying, and sustainable careers using the skills learned in the classroom.